 Judging by the roughness of the internal surfaces, the grip and side cover/breech components appear to be cast.
-The barrel is attached to the pistol with a pin through the foresight and a pin through the rearsight.
+The barrel is attached to the pistol with a pin through the foresight and a pin through the rear sight.
 The side cover/breech is also attached to the compression tube using pins.
-By the looks of it, none of these pins are intended to be removed.
+By the looks of it, none of these pins were intended to be removed.

 All three variants have a square aperture in the threaded compression chamber end cap.
 A square cross-section tool would be inserted into this aperture so that the end cap can be unscrewed and removed to replace the mainspring and piston seal.

 The first variant generally has smooth black grips made from horn with the Westley Richards logo embossed at the top.
 The second variant was usually fitted with flat black chequered vulcanite grips with no logo.
 There is a period of overlap where the smooth horn grips and flat chequered grips are seen on either variant of the pistol.
 According to the Encyclopedia of Spring Air Pistols, this period of overlap is observed from known examples of serial numbers 109 to 387.
 Following serial number 387, only the flat chequered grips appear to be fitted.